Le jongleur de Notre-Dame (opera): Act 1, Place de Cluny

 There is singing and dancing in front of the monastery; Jean, a juggler, wants to earn money entertaining passers-by.
 Rejecting his clumsy tricks, they demand a profane song 'Halleluiah to wine'.
 He resists at first but then sings it.
-The Prior appears and takes Jean to task but seeing that Jean is filled with remorse, the Prior asks him to join the monks, to save his soul and body.
+The prior appears and takes Jean to task but seeing that Jean is filled with remorse, the prior asks him to join the monks, to save his soul and body.

 Act 2, the cloisters

 Inside the monastery the monks undertake their various duties.
-Jean sees that although they honour the Virgin with beautiful Latin prayers, he is unable to offer her any thing.
+Jean sees that although they honour the Virgin with beautiful Latin prayers, he is unable to offer her anything.
 The other monks quarrel as they offer to take him as a pupil.
 Befriended by the monastery's cook, Boniface sings him the legend of the sagebush which humbly opened its branches to shelter the Infant Jesus as He slept.
 When Jean sees that the other monks are offering lavish and beautiful gifts to the newly completed statue of the Virgin Mary, he, having no real gift, resolves to do what he can do best.